James “Junior" Plemons was born in Tennessee where he grew up in a large loving family, caregiver Cindy Franz said.

-Plemons was a proud father to his son John, Franz said, and a proud grandfather to Major Jennifer Bein, doctor of Dentistry, U.S. Air Force, and his two great grandchildren.
+Plemons was a proud father of his son John, Franz said, and a proud grandfather to Maj.
+Jennifer Bein, a dentist in the U.S. Air Force, and his two great-grandchildren.

-A member and regular attendee at Whiting Baptist Church, Plemons was a devout Christian, Franz said.
+A member of Whiting Baptist Church, Plemons was a devout Christian, Franz said.

 “He always had an incredible smile on his face, wanting to talk and joke and make all who were touched by his gentle spirit happy, all the time whistling and singing around the house,” Franz said.
 “He truly loved life.”

 A U.S. Army veteran of World War II, Franz said Plemons, 87, of Whiting, was proud of his service.
 He was stationed in Korea just after the bombing of Nagasaki, Franz said.
 Plemons was employed as a laborer at Inland Steel for 40 years.